GitHub

 Resume from last position after restart.
 No certificate loss during maintenance or updates.
 Configurable state file.

-Configurable rate limits per second with burst.
 Per-IP and total connection limits.
-Production-ready protection.
+Production-ready protection against abuse.

 Token authentication